This tool calculates the digital output of an analog-to-digital converter (ADC).

 - ADCs are in almost every electronic product we use.
 From smartphones to TVs.
 Here is a product that converts analog stereo audio signals to Coaxial and Toslink outputs simultaneously.

-- If you are an electronic hobbyist and want to learn more about ADCs we recommend getting an Arduino as it has built-in ADCs.
+- If you are an electronic hobbyist and want to learn more about ADCs we recommend getting an Arduino.
+Here is an article on the sampling rate of the Arduino ADC.